-- A. The work shall be performed at various locations.
+- i) Characterizing the risk of any fluid related to oil and gas development that migrates into waters of beneficial use, while prioritizing the monitoring of water that is (or has the potential to be) a source of drinking water, and - ii) Establishing monitoring networks, to provide early warning in high priority areas. - B. The work shall be performed at various locations.
 Sample and data analyses shall be performed at USGS offices and contract laboratories in California and other states, which may include Colorado, Virginia, Connecticut, and North Carolina.
-Field work to collect new data shall be conducted in and near selected oil fields in Kern County and Los Angeles or Ventura County in California. - B. The work shall be provided during normal USGS working hours, including the core business hours of 9:00 AM to 3:00 PM.
-Any overtime required for field work must be approved following the USGS overtime authorization process.
+Field work to collect new data shall be conducted in and near selected oil fields in California. - C. The work shall be provided during normal USGS working hours, including the core hours of 9 AM to 3 PM.
+The USGS shall allow remaining hours to be worked before or after the core period. - D. The Project Representatives during the term of this Agreement shall be: